Medical Marijuana for Autism in Florida

 Bring a valid Florida ID and records from a neurologist, psychiatrist, or developmental pediatrician confirming ASD diagnosis.
 A parent or guardian may serve as caregiver for minor patients.

-Get Certified for Autism
+Get Your Medical Marijuana Card for Autism

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.